How the visitor sign-in kiosk works

 Once the iPad is paired to your location, you’re ready to start signing in visitors.
 Visitors that sign in on that iPad create entries for that location (i.e., they will appear on the location’s dashboard and in visitor logs).

-If you need to unpair an iPad from a location, that’s easy to do too.
-Once you unpair it, you’re free to pair it to another location or use it as you wish.
+It's also easy to unpair an iPad from a location.
+Once you unpair it, you’re free to pair it with another location or use it as you wish.

 Using multiple iPads